 However, the reducing power of the three ASEOsis found lesser than the positive control compound.
 Our findings were in agreement with the observation obtained with AS leaves extracts37, 38.
 In other words, the reducing power of A. squamosa extracts referred to its electron transfer capacity in a redox reaction, leading to the neutralization of free radicals and forming stable products.
 Therefore, the reducing capacity of the extracts is another significant indicator of antioxidant activity.
 It has been reported that the reducing power of extracts probably depends on the hydrogen-donating ability present in terpenoids and phenolics compounds.
 As a result, antioxidants can be thought of as reductants, and the inactivation of oxidants by reductants can be thought of as redox processes in which one reaction species is reduced at the expense of the other's oxidation.

-In summary, the best antioxidant activity was observed with EO derived from fresh harvesting of plant materials and fresh extraction.

 Statistical analysis

 CONCLUSION

 The phytochemical content and antioxidant activity of A. squamosa essential oils were influenced by the time of conservation.
-In this work, the phytochemical screening using GC-MS revealed that different oil of ASEOextracts contain especially sesquiterpenoids.
+In this work, the phytochemical screening using GC-MS revealed that different oil of ASEO contain sesquiterpenoids.
 In addition, many compounds present in EO obtained from fresh samples disappeared with time even with conservation at -18°C. Same results were obtained with conserved plant materials.
 The reason behind that might be due to reactions between compounds, or a fragmentation process took place.
 The results of antioxidant activity showed that fresh prepared EO sample from fresh dried leaves had exerted the best antioxidant activity.
 The results were confirmed by using two antioxidant assays namely DPPH and reducing power assay.
 Further studies can be performed to reveal the reactions responsible for the biological activities present in the ASEOs.
 Evaluation of the anticancer activity of sample S1 against cell lines can be done in the future since antioxidant is correlated to anticancer activity.

 ACKNOWLEDGEMENTS